 After grabbing lunch at Jason's, you're in perfect shape to head downtown to see the Third Largest Fire Hydrant in the world and the largest working one (though that might be a stretch).
 The polka-dotted monstrosity was a gift from Disney to the Fire Museum to help promote the 101 Dalmations movie.
 Yes, I'm serious.
 Snapping a pic in front of it is must when visiting Beaumont.
 Check the hours, but the Fire Museum right behind it is a great visit as well.

 Tyrell Historical Library

 This beautiful building was once a church and is now a research and genealogical library.
 It's a quick visit but pretty cool to take a peek around.

 If you like historic homes, Beaumont has you covered.
 The ones to see are:

-John Jay French Trading Post: French was an early settler of the region once known as French Town, in his honor.
+John Jay French Trading Post: French was an early settler of the region once known as French Town.
 The home was the first two-story home in the area and the wonderfully preserved home offers a glimpse into life in the mid-1800's

 McFaddin Ward House: This turn-of-the-century mansion is a beautiful home tour.

 Chambers House: A great peek into life in the 1920's.